DataDog/datadog-agent/cmd/agent/subcommands/diagnose/README.md

 Normally a successful diagnosis is printed as a single dot character.
 If verbose option is specified successful diagnosis is printed fully.
 With verbose option diagnosis description is also printed.

 ### ```local``` option
-Normally internal diagnose functions will run in the context of agent and other services.
-It can be overridden via –run-as-user options and if specified diagnose functions will be executed in context of the agent diagnose CLI process if possible.
+Normally, internal diagnose functions run in the context of the Agent and other services.
+It can be overridden with –run-as-user options, and if specified, diagnose functions are executed in the context of the Agent diagnose CLI process if possible.

 ## ```json``` option
 Normally, diagnose is displayed on stdout.
 If the JSON option is specified, the output is formatted as JSON